spawnseternalheart/R3AD-M3./README.md

 ![image](https://github.com/user-attachments/assets/ea0ffa04-b22d-4914-91f1-cf4763609554)

-Gri3f3r, Mattpatt/Harv3y, Conn3r, VCR, S3an you all ar3 so aw3som3 Ily you all!/p (all platonic 3xc3pt for Vcr h3h..)
+Gri3f3r, Mattpatt/Harv3y, Conn3r, VCR, S3an, Mug, S3rian, and S3lozar you all ar3 so aw3som3 Ily you all!/p (all platonic 3xc3pt for Vcr h3h..)

 S3AN IS ALSO TH3 B3ST BIG BROTH3R 3V3R😢